Community Norms and Values

 - Teacher-powered teams are successful in district and charter settings.
 It is up to each team to decide the best setting in which to secure authority and autonomy.
-Regardless of setting we have much to share and learn from each other.
+Regardless of setting, we have much to share and learn from each other.

 - Teacher-powered schools are designed to serve the unique needs of their students and community.
-This work is never done in isolation and relies on the deep partnership with students, families, and community members.
+This work is never done in isolation and relies on deep partnership with students, families, and community members.